Crime in Mexico: Forced disappearance

 Over 30,000 people in Mexico have been reported missing in 2016.
+Moreover, from 1952-2025, over 130,000 individuals disappeared.

 Sex trafficking and slavery

 Mexican citizens and foreigners have been victims of sex trafficking in Mexico.
-Drug cartels and gangs fighting in the Mexican War on Drugs have relied on trafficking as an alternative source of profit to fund their operations.
+Drug cartels and gangs fighting in the Mexican drug war have relied on trafficking as an alternative source of profit to fund their operations.
 The cartels and gangs also abduct women and girls to use as their personal sex slaves.